-People who may be more likely to get listeriosis include: pregnant women, young children, adults over the age of 60, and people with weakened immune systems.
-Following some simple food safety guidelines can reduce the chance of listeriosis.
+The people most at risk for being affected by listeriosis include people who are pregnant, young children, adults over the age of 60, and people with weakened immune systems.
+Following some simple food safety guidelines can reduce the chance of getting and spreading listeriosis.

-What precautions should I take to avoid the infection?
+What precautions should I take to lower the chance of getting listeriosis?

-To decrease the risk of listeriosis and other food-borne illness in all individuals:
+To lower the chance of getting and spreading listeriosis and other food-borne illness in all people: